andy-hanson/noze/doc/language.md

 Module import cycles are not allowed.
 If two functions depend on each other but for some reason you want them in different modules, you could use a spec to allow each to declare their dependency on the other without a direct import.
-You could also define them to take a lambda (or interface) instead of a direct dependency.
+You could also define them to take a lambda instead of a direct dependency.

 Import syntax looks like so: